j1o2h3n/Data-Analysis/README.md

 There are a total of 340 examples each containing 17 values.
 The first 11 values of each data set are the season, the river size, the fluid velocity and 8 chemical concentrations which should be relevant for the algae population distribution.
 The last 8 values of each example are the distribution of different kinds of algae.

 This data set was used in the COIL International Data Analysis Competition in 1999.
-The detailed information of this data set can be obtained from the UCI Machine Learning Database (http://archive.ics.uci.edu/ml/datasets/Coil+1999+Competition+Data).
+The detailed information of this data set can be obtained from the [UCI Machine Learning Database](http://archive.ics.uci.edu/ml/datasets/Coil+1999+Competition+Data).

 ## Lsit
 - Analysis.txt (Data set)